Starting a trucking company

 Starting a trucking company or do you already own one?
 Know that you are going to be a magnet for attorneys and people looking to capitalize on any accident you may have.
 Today, I am going to try help you minimize this risk by looking at this problem from the side of a victim that was just in an accident with you or one of your trucks.

-Why Trucking Insurance can be so Expensive!
+Why Starting a trucking company and trucking Insurance can be so Expensive!

-18 wheeler truck accident settlement claims are similar to car accident claims with a few key differences.
+Eighteen wheeler truck accident settlement claims are similar to car accident claims with a few key differences.
 As a trucking company owner, the stakes are high and more complicated for you in an accident.
 I will discuss these differences in detail so you can protect your rights.

 What Are the Most Common Causes of Truck Accidents?